What is this guide for?

-- Unrateable: not yet reviewed by our research sources.
+- Unrateable: this approach is not yet reviewed by our research sources.

-We base the rating for each therapy on the level (or lack) of scientific evidence that supports the therapy.
-The aim is to give you a sense of how much unbiased research support there is to say whether each therapy works.
+We base the rating for each therapy on the level of scientific evidence that supports the therapy.
+The aim is to give you a sense of how much unbiased research support there is to say whether the therapy helps autistic children.

 When a therapy hasn’t yet been systematically reviewed by our research sources, it’s marked as ‘Unrateable’.

 Why don’t you use evidence from people’s experience in your research ratings?